Cosmological Study in Myrzakulov $F(R, T)$ Quasi-dilaton Massive Gravity: Perturbations Analysis

 where

 and with \begin{widetext}

 \end{widetext}

 The last relation is obtained using (\ref{XSa}) to substitute $\alpha_{3}$ and $\alpha_{4}$.
-It is obvious the equation (\ref{M_GW}) determines the modified dispersion relation of gravitational waves in $F(R, T)$ quasi-dilaton massive gravity.
-In order to guarantee the stability of long-wavelength gravitational waves, the mass square of gravitational waves should be positive i.e., $M_{\rm GW}^{2}>0$.
+It is obvious the equation (\ref{M_GW}) determines the modified dispersion relation of gravitational waves in Myrzakulov $F(R, T)$ quasi-dilaton massive gravity.
+In order to guarantee the stability of long-wavelength gravitational waves, the mass square of gravitational waves should be positive $M_{\rm GW}^{2}>0$ (i.e., Eq. (\ref{M_GW}) $>0$).
 But, if the mass square would be negative, it is unstable and can be considered as tachyonic.
 So, the instability could take the age of the Universe to develop by considering the mass of the tachyon in the order of the Hubble scale.

-Notice that the main result of this section is the modified dispersion relation of gravitational waves.
-They showed the propagation of gravitational perturbations in the FLRW cosmology in the $F(R, T)$ quasi-dilaton massive gravity.
+Notice that we showed the stability condition of the system, also the other main result of this section is the modified dispersion relation of gravitational waves.
+It is obvious that the achieved results in the paper is completely different from the standard Einstein's theory.
+They showed the propagation of gravitational perturbations in the FLRW cosmology in the Myrzakulov $F(R, T)$ quasi-dilaton massive gravity.
 It is worth mentioning that cosmological events such as gravitational wave observations can be used for testing modified propagation.
 The modification introduced in this theory will lead to additional effects on the phase evolution of the gravitational waveform.
 Moreover, these extra contributions could be detected with accurate matched-filtering techniques in the data analysis.
 It is interesting to note that Nishizawa and Arai investigated the modified propagation of gravitational waves in the cosmological context \cite{Nishizawa:2017nef,Arai:2017hxj,Nishizawa:2019rra}.
-The result of this paper also demonstrates theory-specific analysis in $F(R, T)$ quasi-dilaton massive gravity which is complementary to their work.
+The result of this paper also demonstrates theory-specific analysis in Myrzakulov $F(R, T)$ quasi-dilaton massive gravity which is complementary to their work.
 At the end of this part, I should like to point out that future space-based gravitational-wave detectors which are sensitive, provide the testing of crucial properties of gravitation at different wavelengths.